twitter/finagle/doc/src/sphinx/Metrics.rst

 **nacks**
   A counter of the number of retryable HTTP 503 responses the Http server returns.
-Those responses are automatically retried by Finagle Http client.
+Those responses are automatically retried by Finagle HTTP client.

 **nonretryable_nacks**
-  A counter of the number of non-retryable HTTP 503 responses the Http server returns.
+  A counter of the number of non-retryable HTTP 503 responses the HTTP server returns.
 Those responses are not automatically retried.

 These metrics are added by